gotar1/gotar1/README.md

 > * Data extracted from Kaggle and Transformed using Python, Jupyter Notebook and Pandas.
 > * Used pgAdmin 4 and PostgresSQL to build and store our DataBase.

-## [Data Analysis and Statistic  ](https://github.com/AnalytrixCode/PROJECT-1-) — The Effectiveness of background check laws in Reducing Guns Related Deaths.
+## [Data Analysis and Statistic  ](https://github.com/AnalytrixCode/PROJECT-1-) — The Effectiveness of Background Check Laws in Reducing Guns Related Deaths.

 > * Guns control is a very sensitive issue in America and had been throughout our history.
 > * We looked at the idea that more gun laws reduces guns related deaths.